JTinglof/beginner-java/README.md

 # Beginner Java
-A collection of simple projects done in java.
+A collection of simple projects done in Java.